Skip to content

 The early years were not easy.
 The factory was met with skepticism by the rural population and it was difficult to find workers.
 Nevertheless, the production of cigars, smoking tobacco and chewing tobacco began.
 Initially, mainly cheap “popular cigars” were produced.
 However, the quality was convincing and soon more expensive varieties such as Britanica or Trabuco were added.
 Experienced workers from other factories were brought to Linz to start production.
 Working conditions were tough and wages were low, but the factory grew steadily.
 Nine years after opening, over 1,000 people were already employed here.

 A new chapter began with the advent of the cigarette in the late 19th century.
 Machine production of cigarettes began in Linz in 1904, including the popular “Drama” and “Sport” varieties.
-Production increased rapidly.
-The factory was continuously expanded and modernized.
+The factory was continuously expanded and modernized, and the output increased rapidly.
 The First World War brought great challenges, as raw materials became scarce and even substitutes such as beech leaves had to be added.
 After the collapse of the monarchy, the tobacco industry lost many of its factories.
 Linz was restructured and, despite economic crises, developed into an important location that steadily increased production and provided work for thousands of people.

 Production process 1935